ShenduoZhang/shenduo.icu/index.md

 # Welcome to my homepage

 I'm a Machine Learning PhD student at Georgia Institute of Technology, enrolled in 2021 August under the School of Mathematics.
-My research interests are in statistics and machine learning theory.
-I am currently working on structure inference on random graphs with latent geometrical structures.
+My research interests are in statistics, machine learning theory and application.
+I am currently actively working on structure inference on random graphs with latent geometrical structures.

 I am grateful for the opportunity to work with my advisor, Professor [Cheng Mao](https://people.math.gatech.edu/~cmao35/).